DiSC® How My Graph Became A Dot

-A dot's distance from the edge of the circle shows how naturally inclined an individual is to encompass the characteristics of his or her DiSC® style.
+A dot's distance from the edge of the circle shows how naturally inclined an individual is to encompass the characteristics of his or her DiSC® personality style.
 A person whose dot is located close to the edge of the circle shows a strong inclination for that style.
-A individual whose dot is located between the edge and the center of the circle is moderately inclined to demonstrate that style.
-While a person whose dot is located at the center of the circle demonstrates a slight inclination.
+An individual whose dot is situated between the edge and the center of the circle is moderately inclined to demonstrate that style.
+A person whose dot is located at the center of the circle demonstrates a slight inclination.

 DiSC® Shading and Priorities

-Map shading is also important in understanding an individuals DiSC® style.
+DiSC® profile map shading is also important in understanding an individual's DiSC® personality style.
 The eight words around the Everything DiSC® map are called priorities, or the primary area that individuals focus their energy and time.

 - The closer an individuals shading comes to a priority, the more energy they tend to focus on that priority

-- Everyone has at least three priorities, some people have four or five
+- Everyone has at least three priorities, and some people have four or five

 - The three words closest to the dot, are that individuals primary priorities